 Although electric cars tend to be more expensive to buy than their conventional counterparts, in many cases the total cost of ownership (TCO) is actually lower.
 Why is that the case?
 And exactly how much could you save by driving an electric car?
 We've put together the following guide to explain it all.

 Cost of charging an electric car

 Currently, electricity costs around 14p per kilowatt-hour on an average household tariff.
 Using the Renault ZOE as an example, a full charge of its 52kWh battery will cost less than £7.50.
 Given the car's official 245-mile range, that works out at around 3p per mile.
-That means you could drive 10,000 miles per year and pay less than £300 for 'fuel'; even the most efficient petrol and diesel cars are likely to cost three or four times as much to run.
+That means you could drive 10,000 miles a year and pay less than £300 for 'fuel'; even the most efficient petrol and diesel cars are likely to cost three or four times as much to run.